 Well that’s all very helpful, but what about specific pieces of gear?

 Compressor: Get a compressor and compress everything.
 I suggest about 50:1 at 30 db.
 Of course you can experiment with this.
 Just remember, the more the better.
 When it starts to sound like an asthmatic breathing thru a pipe you’re almost there.

 Reverb: You can never have enough reverb either.
 If the vocal a little out of key – add reverb.
 Are the drums too dry i.e. real sounding – add reverb.
 How do you think they got that great 80’s drums sound?
 If some ‘audiophile’ says it doesn’t sound realistic just smile condescendly and say, “I know, it’s not SUPPOSED TO”.
 That’ll shut em up.

 EQ: Boost the bass and boost the highs.
 The middle frequencies are all pretty boring and even my cheap mics pick them up ok.
 But when you are cruising down the street in your pimped out ride you want to know that two blocks away people can still hear the thump thump thump.
 So boost the bass.
 20db at 250hz is not excessive.

 Any other words of wisdom?

 Sure, remember the race is not always to the swift nor the battle to the strong but if you’re going to bet that’s the way to go.

 What does that have to do with home recording?

 About the author: The author wishes to remain anonymous but you will know him by the songs he’s written and recorded.
 Songs such as ‘Baby’,’Oh Baby’ and ‘Baby Oh Baby’.
-His recording style, like his songs have been called unique and disturbing.
+His recording style, much like his songs, have been called unique and disturbing.
 He is also known for the many times he has passed out after drinking too much.